Residential Recycling

 Effective immediately, the following policy is in effect for households receiving County-contracted Waste Collection Services.

-The County will issue ONE recycling wheeled cart, ONE trash wheeled and ONE organics wheeled cart to household residences that receive County-contracted collection services.
+The County will issue ONE recycling wheeled cart, ONE trash wheeled cart, and ONE organics wheeled cart to household residences that receive County-contracted collection services.
 Residents moving into a new home should contact PGC311 to request delivery of each type of cart.
-New residents that move into an existing house where the previous owner may have taken the carts should call PGC311 to request a collection cart.
-The Resource Recovery Division (RRD) will require for verification purposes through the tax assessor’s file, that the resident purchased the property/house within the past 12 months.
+New residents who move into an existing house where the previous owner may have taken the carts should call PGC311 to request a collection cart.
+The Resource Recovery Division (RRD) will require verification through the tax assessor’s file that the resident purchased the property/house within the past 12 months.
 This policy will be strictly enforced.
-All wheeled collection carts are the property of Prince George’s County and should remain at the address which it was delivered.
+All wheeled collection carts are the property of Prince George’s County and should remain at the address to which it was delivered.

 The County does not replace stolen collection carts.
-New or replacement wheeled carts are available for purchase from hardware, big box, and other retail stores.
-Residents who replace a County-issued cart or purchase additional carts should mark those trash carts with the word Trash; recycling carts with the word Recycle or a large X, and yard trim carts/cans should be marked Yard/Organic.
+New or replacement wheeled carts are available from hardware, big box, and other retail stores.
+Residents who replace a County-issued cart or purchase additional carts should mark those trash carts with the word Trash; recycling carts with Recycle or a large X; and yard trim carts/cans with Yard/Organic.
 It is recommended that residents write their home address on each cart.

 Line